publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schB/ptVI/m__us_usc_t26_s168.md

             (B) __Exclusion from bonus depreciation__

-                Property described in this paragraph shall not be considered qualified property for purposes of subsection (k).
+                Property described in this paragraph which is not qualified leasehold improvement property shall not be considered qualified property for purposes of subsection (k).

         (8) __Qualified retail improvement property__